What the Preliminary Injunction Prohibits

-The moment a divorce petition is filed in Arizona, a preliminary injunction automatically goes into effect.
+The moment a divorce petition is filed in Arizona, a preliminary injunction is issued automatically.
 This is not a request.
-It is a court order, and it applies to both parties.
-The injunction prevents actions that could disadvantage either spouse during the proceedings.
+It is a court order.
+It applies to both parties.
+The preliminary injunction in Arizona prevents actions that could hurt either spouse during the proceedings.

 Both parties are enjoined from transferring, encumbering, concealing, selling or otherwise disposing of any of the joint, common or community property of the parties except if related to the usual course of business, the necessities of life or court fees and reasonable attorney fees.

-A.R.S. § 25-315(A)(1)(a)The injunction also prohibits both spouses from harassing or assaulting each other, removing children from Arizona without consent, and removing either party or the children from existing insurance coverage.
-All insurance must be maintained in full force.
+A.R.S. § 25-315(A)(1)(a)The injunction also stops both spouses from harassing or assaulting each other.
+It prevents removing children from the state without consent.
+Neither party can drop the other or the children from existing insurance coverage.
+All insurance must stay in full force.

 When the Injunction Takes Effect

 Timing matters.
-The injunction is effective against the person who files the petition (the petitioner) the moment the petition is filed.
-For the other spouse (the respondent), the injunction takes effect when they are served with a copy of the order or when they learn about it, whichever happens first.
+The injunction is effective against the person who files the petition the moment it is filed.
+For the other spouse, the injunction takes effect when they are served with a copy of the order.
+It also takes effect if they learn about it before being served, whichever happens first.

 The preliminary injunction is effective against the petitioner when the petition is filed and against the respondent on service of a copy of the order or on actual notice of the order, whichever is sooner.